jmelnick101/AlentiginosusRhizobia/README.md

 Genes were located in Kofamscan and matched to proteins using the code in the `getGene.py` file on this repository.

-I excluded 19-73C due to it containing a mix of Rhizobium and Mesorhizobium, 19-9A because it was Sinorhizobium, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting nifH even though it detected nodA and nodB.
+I excluded 19-73C due to it containing a mix of _Rhizobium_ and _Mesorhizobium_, 19-9A because it was _Sinorhizobium_, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting _nifH_ even though it detected _nodA_ and _nodB_.
 I also later removed the "19" from all names.

 Core genes were present in the regular annotations, so a simpler script to get those from Prokka can be found in the `getNucGenesFromProkka.py` file.